Queer Awareness Month

 Past programs have included (but are not limited to) the All Ivy Native Council Summit, dessert and discussion on Native American identity, movie nights, author series events, an "Indians and Indians" dinner co-sponsored with Columbia's Bhakti Club , along with other intellectual & social programs.

-Advised jointly by Columbia University and Barnard College, the Black Heritage Month celebration annually features an Opening Reception, panel discussions, a networking social with faculty members from the Institute for Research in African-American studies, film screenings, Fashion/Culture Show, art exhibits, and much more!
+Advised jointly by Columbia University and Barnard College, the Black History Month celebration annually features an Opening Reception, panel discussions, a networking social with faculty members from the Institute for Research in African-American studies, film screenings, Fashion/Culture Show, art exhibits, and much more!

 Asian Pacific American Awareness Month (APAAM) is an annual celebration dedicated to promoting awareness of APA issues and history among the greater Columbia student body.